Banquet Server Resume Example

 Listing awards or recognitions on your resume shows you go beyond the basics.
 I like to highlight achievements that prove strong performance or safety records.

-If you’ve received a “Seafarer of the Month” award or a safety commendation, definitely include it.
+If you’ve received a “Seafarer of the Month” award or a safety commendation, definitely include it, and highlight these achievements in your cover letter as well.
 This helps you stand out from other Able Seamen with similar experience.

 You can mention company awards, industry honors, or even recognition from your captain.
 Recruiters notice when you back up your skills with real results.